bcgov/elmsd-nodejs/packages/openshift/templates/minio/README.md

 2. PVC Scaling

     Initial tests indiciate we can scale PVCs and have their storage reflected inside MinIO.
 All PVCs must be updated at the same time to the same value.

+    According to https://min.io/docs/minio/linux/operations/install-deploy-manage/expand-minio-deployment.html, the correct approach is to create a new instance, and link it with the original instance.